vikashkr117/machinelearningblr.github.io/_docs/01-quick-start-guide.md

 That's it!

-Stay tuned for the a lot of improvement on this site, next tutorials, video for the [2nd Dec Meetup](https://www.meetup.com/Machine-Learning-India-Bangalore/events/wzjvznywqbdb/)
+Stay tuned for the a lot of improvement on this site, next tutorials and content!

 ```
 To-Do list on our end: